ivarrian/amiwinehouse/README.md

 #Example usage

-    amy --pattern foo-bar- --filterByState available --action deregister The above command will list all private AMIs with "foo-bar-" in their names and with state 'available' and will request input for deregistration
+    amy --pattern foo-bar- --filterByState available --action deregister The above command will list all private AMIs with "foo-bar-" in their names in state 'available' and will request input for deregistration

 # Bugs